emilythestrangee/myDFIR_SOC/Day 14 - How To Create Alerts and Dashboards in Kibana (Part 1).md

 - Update the query to filter successful logins:

-`system.auth.ssh.event:* and agent.name:MYDFIR-Linux-emaan and system.auth.ssh.event:Successful`
+`system.auth.ssh.event:* and agent.name:MYDFIR-Linux-emaan and system.auth.ssh.event:Accepted

 - Save and add it to the same dashboard.
 - Adjust the time filter to visualize recent activity (e.g., Last 12 hours).